barrykooij/wp-car-manager/readme.txt

 * Feature: Added Power data field.
 * Feature: Added Power Type data field.
 * Feature: Added Swedish translation, props Nicklas.
+* Tweak: Structural changes to **ALL** single content template parts. **Important: If you've overridden any of the single-vehicle/ templates, you will need to remove the 'global $vehicle;' from the top of the file!**
 * Tweak: Structural changes have been made to listings/item.php.
 Listing image is now wrapper in <div> and various actions have been added. **Important: If you've overridden this template, you'll need to update your own template after updating!**
 * Tweak: Structural changes have been made to dashboard/item.php.
 Dashboard image is now wrapper in <div> and various actions have been added. **Important: If you've overridden this template, you'll need to update your own template after updating!**
 * Tweak: Made date fields that are displayed in single car template filterable via wpcm_single_vehicle_data_fields.